National Bowel Screening Programme

 Bowel screening in Taranaki

-Taranaki DHB is working with the Ministry of Health to implement the NBSP in our region with a planned start date of mid-2021.
+Taranaki DHB is working with the Ministry of Health to implement the NBSP in our region from August 2021.
 We estimate that in the first year of screening in Taranaki, with an eligible population of about 21,000 people:

 - 12,000 will be invited to participate